Skip to main content

 b) Contact form

 We process your personal data when you use our contact form.
-If you contact us using the contact form provided, your details will be stored so that they can be used to process and respond to your enquiry.
-We would like to point out that data transmission on the Internet can have security gaps.
-Complete protection of data against access by third parties is not possible.
-The legal basis for this data processing is – depending on the subject of your enquiry – the permissibility of processing in the context of initiating a contract, a contract or our legitimate interest in providing a contact form for general enquiries (Art.
-6(1)(b) or (f) GDPR).
-You are neither obliged to contact us via the contact form nor to provide personal data.
+If you contact us using the contact form provided, your information will be stored so that it can be accessed to process and respond to your query.
+Please note that there may be security gaps when data is transferred online.
+Data cannot be protected completely against third-party access.
+Depending on the nature of your query, the legal basis for this data processing will be the admissibility of processing in the context of contract preparation, a contract, or our legitimate interest in providing a contact form for general queries (Art.
+6 (1) (b) or (f) GDPR).
+You are not obliged to contact us via the contact form or to provide any personal data.
 If you do not provide your personal data, we may not be able to process your request.
-Otherwise, there will be no consequences for you.
-If you would like detailed information on the balance of interests, please contact one of the addresses mentioned under point 1.
+Apart from that, there will be no consequences for you.
+If you would like detailed information on the balancing of interests, please write to one of the addresses mentioned in section 1.

-2. Supplementary data processing when visiting our website
+3. Supplementary data processing when visiting our website

 i.
 Technically necessary cookies

-In certain cases, the storage of information on your terminal device or the access to information already stored on your terminal device is absolutely necessary so that we can provide you with our website for use (“Necessary Cookies”).
-In these cases, access to your terminal device takes place on the basis of section 25(2)(2) TTDSG.
-Insofar as this information has a personal reference and is further processed by us in our IT systems, the legal basis for this data processing is our legitimate interest in providing our website and ensuring data security, Art.
-6(1)(f) GDPR.
+In certain cases, it is absolutely necessary to store information on your device, or to access information already stored on your device, so that we can make our website available for you to use (‘necessary cookies’ or ‘essential’).
+In these cases, your device is accessed on the basis of Section 25 (2) (2) Telecommunications Digital Services Data Protection Act (TDDDG).
+Insofar as this information relates to a person and is further processed by us in our IT systems, the legal basis for this data processing is our legitimate interest in providing our website and ensuring data security, Art.
+6 (1) (f) GDPR.

 ii.
 Cookies requiring consent

 iii.
-Consent to third country transfer
+Consent to transfer to third countries

 iv.
-Withdrawal of your consents
+Withdrawal of your consent

-You can withdraw your consent given in the cookie consent banner at any time for the future (Art.
-7(3) GDPR).
-To do this, call up the Data Protection Preference Centre on our website.
-You can access the Data Protection Preference Centre by clicking on the “Cookie Settings” link in the bottom left-hand corner of our website.
-In the Privacy Preference Centre, you have the option of withdrawing and re-giving consent that you have already given by deselecting the relevant cookies.
-However, you can also select additional cookies there and declare further consents to us in this respect.
+You can withdraw your consent given in the cookie consent banner at any time with future effect (Art.
+7 (3) GDPR).
+To do this, go to the Privacy Preference Centre on our website.
+You can access the Privacy Preference Centre by clicking on the ‘Cookie Settings’ link in the bottom left corner of our website.
+In the Privacy Preference Centre, you have the option to revoke and re-grant consent already given by de-checking the corresponding cookies.
+However, you can also select additional cookies there and give us further consent in this respect.

 b) Use of Google services

-We use several services of the US provider Google (Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, US) on www.amf-forderanlagen.de.
-If you consent to the setting of the corresponding cookies by Google in our Cookie Consent Banner or the Privacy Preference Centre on our website, Google will collect certain personal data from you.
-This is done by storing cookies for your browser with a pseudonymous user ID assigned by Google.
-The data collected by Google Analytics is also stored on Google servers in the US.
-We have activated the “IP anonymisation” function on our website.
-This means that your IP address will be shortened by Google within member states of the EU or the EEA before being transmitted to the US.
-Only in exceptional cases will the full IP address be transmitted to a Google server in the US and shortened there.
-The IP address transmitted in the context of the use of the Google services listed below will not be merged with other Google data.
-Nevertheless, when making your decision you should take into account that the protective measures taken by Google, at least in the opinion of various European data protection authorities, should not be sufficient to effectively prevent possible access by the US authorities to your usage data.
-The legal basis for the use of Google services is your consent pursuant to Art.
-6 (1) a GDPR, Section 25 (1) TTDSG. (see point 2.b.ii.).
+We use several services of the US provider Google (Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA) on www.amf-foerderanlagen.de.
+If you consent to the setting of the corresponding cookies by Google in our cookie consent banner or the Privacy Preference Centre of our website, Google collects certain personal data from you.
+This is done by storing cookies in your browser with a pseudonymous user ID assigned by Google.
+The data collected by means of Google Analytics is also stored on Google’s servers in the USA.
+We have activated the ‘IP anonymisation’ function on our website.
+As a result, your IP address will be truncated by Google within member states of the EU or the EEA before being transferred to the USA.
+Only in exceptional cases is the full IP address transmitted to a Google server in the USA and then truncated.
+The IP address transferred within the scope of using the Google services listed below will not be merged with other Google data.
+The legal basis for the use of Google services is your consent in accordance with Art.
+6 (1) (a) GDPR and Section 25 (1) TDDDG (see Section 2.b.ii.).

 You can access Google’s privacy policy here.